-Members of the Company's investment adviser's senior management team will provide investment advisory services to both the Company and FB Capital Partners, L.P.
-FB Capital Partners, L.P., which is owned by the Company's CEO, is organized for the purpose of sourcing and managing income-oriented investments for institutions and high net worth individuals.
-While the Company's adviser is no longer making private debt investments for clients other than the Company, if necessary, the Company's investment adviser intends to allocate investment opportunities in a fair and equitable manner consistent with the Company's investment objectives and strategies, so that the Company will not be disadvantaged in relation to any other client of the Company's investment adviser or its management team.
+Members of the Company's investment adviser's senior management team will provide investment advisory services to both the Company and FB Capital Partners, LP.
+FB Capital Partners, LP, which is owned by the Company's CEO, is organized for the purpose of sourcing and managing income-oriented investments for institutions and high net worth individuals.
+The Company's investment adviser intends to allocate investment opportunities in a fair and equitable manner consistent with the Company's investment objectives and strategies, so that the Company will not be disadvantaged in relation to any other client of the Company's investment adviser or its management team.